sitedata/checklyhq.com/site/content/docs/browser-checks/login-scenarios.md

 ## Social Login

-Authenticating via social login providers like Facebook, Google and Github can be a bit tricky to script because of the redirects involved.
+Authenticating via social login providers like Facebook, Google and GitHub can be a bit tricky to script because of the redirects involved.
 Also, many providers make their login pages "bot resistant" which makes scripting harder.
 The example below uses the Google social login option on the Checkly login page.